diego351/wikiparser/readme.rst

 Introduction
 ============
-This projekct was developed just for show off purposes.
-It starts on given Wikipedia
+This project was developed just for show off purposes.
+It starts on given Wikipedia link and does breath lookup until it finds given target.

 Assumptions
 ===========